 Why do we need landfills?

 As long as we produce garbage, we will need landfills to store it.
 In the past, landfill spaces had limited reuse possibilities.
 They could not be used as residential or commercial space due to the unstable nature of garbage as it settles, and the need to monitor leachate and methane production.

 Today, we are able to give these spaces a new life.
 For example, we are proud to be a partner in the Blackfoot Forest - fourth in the BP BirthPlace Forest family.
 We are excited at the opportunity to reclaim this the closed Blackfoot waste disposal site and turn it into a green space that will once again see public use for all Calgarians.

 Through extensive environmental improvements, this landfill has now been retrofitted with modern sanitary features designed to protect the natural environment in the surrounding area.
 These enhancements will also allow us to continue to monitor and control this closed site while it is enjoyed as a public park.

 Not only has the BP BirthPlace Forest reclaimed the landfill by planting 6,000 new trees, the tree root system will also serve as moisture and erosion control for the whole area.
 Trees are also important in the reduction of greenhouse gases produced by landfills.
 Additionally, the forest has benefited from the reuse of many recycled components including the following:

 Other notable environmental features of this forest include a high efficiency irrigation system powered by solar panels, as well as the planting of native species on the steepest part of the slope.
-The next phase of this forest will include the naturalization of the rest of the slope with indigenous plants.

 This is one of the largest greening initiatives in Calgary's history.
 That's why we've called this our greenest forest ever!